-- The health risk to children from touching beach sand that had been contaminated by oil and/or dispersant was low. - The health risk from approved sea food was low and maybe less than the risk from inland sea food. - There was low risk to cleanup workers of exposure to inhalation of high levels of toxicants however blood levels of some oil constituents were found in workers. - There was lung epithelial tissue toxicity from Corexit dispersants. - Corexit was found to be somewhat cytotoxic. - It was found that there were stress symptoms such as depression and anxiety among cleanup workers as well as their families, with no particular relation to the use of dispersants. - DOSS, an ingredient of Corexit, was found to be an obesogen; however, one would need to ingest DOSS to cause this effect.
+- The health risk from approved sea food was low and maybe less than the risk from inland sea food. - There was low risk to cleanup workers of exposure to inhalation of high levels of toxicants; however, blood levels of some products were found. - There was lung epithelial toxicity by Corexit dispersants. - Corexit was found to be somewhat cytotoxic. - It was found that there were stress symptoms such as depression and anxiety among cleanup works as well as their families. - DOSS, an ingredient of Corexit, was found to be an obesogen, however one would need to ingest DOSS to be exposed.